 "With the lira set to gain significantly against the dollar, coupled with tax incentives and a friendly investor climate, it's an exciting time for anyone thinking about entering the Turkish property market."

 Ihsani Cosguner points out the rebounding currency will mean easy gains for investors looking to buy low and sell high.
-“Anyone who bought in dollars at the beginning of the year has made a comfortable 15 percent gain on their investment just on this year’s rebound,” he explains.
-“And that’s in addition to the localized gains we’re seeing in fast-moving centres like real estate in Istanbul where property can easily appreciate by 20 percent annually.”
+"Anyone who bought in dollars at the beginning of the year has made a comfortable 15 percent gain on their investment just on this year's rebound," he explains.
+"And that's in addition to the localized gains we see in fast-moving centers like real estate in Istanbul where the property can easily appreciate by 20 percent annually."

 Turkey's government has set improving the economy as their number one task, with far-reaching reforms planned for almost all industries across the country.

 Deputy Prime Minister Mehmet Simsek will lead the latest raft of reforms.
 "Turkey has gone through a dark time.
 But now the worst is behind us ...
-The Turkish Economy has proved incredible resilient in recent years, despite political upheaval," Simsek recently stated in a press conference.
+The Turkish economy has proved incredibly resilient in recent years, despite the political upheaval," Simsek recently stated in a press conference.